 The election to contribute to the Plan by employees ("participants") is voluntary.
 Participant contributions are in the form of payroll deductions with the Company currently making a matching contribution equal to 100% of the first 3% of compensation contributed by a participant subject to certain limitations imposed by the Puerto Rico Internal Revenue Code of 2011 (the "Code").
-Participants are fully vested in their contributions and the Company contributions immediately.

 Participants may contribute to the Plan with "Before-Tax" dollars and/or "After-Tax" dollars.
 "Before-Tax" contributions are not subject to current income taxation.
-For the year ended December 31, 2022, participants may contribute to the Plan on a "Before-Tax" basis up to \$15,000 of their annual compensation subject to certain limitations imposed by the Code.
-In addition to "Before-Tax" contributions, participants may contribute on an "After-Tax" basis up to 10% of their annual compensation, as defined by the Plan.
+For the year ended December 31, 2024, participants may contribute to the Plan on a "Before-Tax" basis up to \$15,000 of their annual compensation subject to certain limitations imposed by the Code.
+In addition to "Before-Tax" contributions, participants may contribute on an "After-Tax" basis up to 10% of their annual compensation, as defined by the Plan document.
 Participants are allowed to roll over account balances from other qualified retirement plans into the Plan.
 The Plan allows participants who are age 50 or older by the end of the year to make additional "Catch-Up" contributions within limits imposed by the Code.